Real Estate Talk:

 By Joseph Marovitch

-A good broker will not only sell a client’s property and search out a new one to purchase, but they will also provide services to make the process easier.
-If the client requires an inspector, mortgage broker, surveyor, contractor or mover, the broker should have names and numbers at their fingertips of providers the broker has used and recommended in the past, which brings me to a sad but true story.
+A good broker will not only sell a client’s property and find a new one to purchase, but also provide services to make the process easier.
+If the client requires an inspector, mortgage broker, surveyor, contractor, or mover, the broker should have the names and numbers of providers they have used and recommended in the past readily available.

-- Always go online or speak to previous clients to get references for the company to be considered.
+. - Go online or speak to previous clients to get references for the company to be considered.

 - Make sure the moving company has insurance against damages.